 Shorewood Public Library values intellectual freedom and adheres to the Library Bill of Rights established by the American Library Association which states that, “Materials should not be excluded because of the origin, background, or views of those contributing to their creation,” and that, “Materials should not be proscribed or removed because of partisan or doctrinal disapproval.”
 Further, Shorewood Public Library’s organizational values uphold that the library provides patrons with materials without censorship.

-Patrons of Shorewood Public Library may ask the library to reconsider inclusion of an item in the physical collection.
-Requests must be made in writing following the established Material Reconsideration Procedure (see below).
+Residents of Shorewood may ask to reconsider inclusion of an item in the physical collection.
+Requests must be made in writing following the established Material Reconsideration Procedure.
 Requests will be reviewed by the selecting librarian and Library Director to determine whether the item in question will be removed from the collection.
 The requestor may appeal the decision of the library staff by taking the written request in person to a regularly-scheduled meeting of the Library Board of Trustees.

 To ask the library to reconsider inclusion of an item in the collection, please read the Material Reconsideration Procedure and complete the attached form: